 Powerful Cannabis Extractions

-Concentrates are any plant extraction that concentrates the plant’s chemical compounds.
+“Concentrates” are made by any plant extraction method that concentrates the plant’s chemical compounds.
 The chemical compounds, or cannabinoids, concentrated in the extraction process include the notorious high-inducing cannabinoid THC.
 While flower potency generally ranges from 10-25% THC, concentrates commonly range from 40-80% THC.

-Concentrates are growing in popularity among connoisseurs looking to increase their high and savor the terpenes (flavor profile) inherent to the plant.
-For medicinal users, CBD rich concentrates are becoming a popular choice for powerful, fast-acting relief.
+Concentrates are growing in popularity among connoisseurs who are looking to increase their high and savor the terpenes (flavor profile) inherent to the plant.
+For medicinal users, CBD rich concentrates are becoming a popular choice.

-Cannabis concentrates are extracted through processes that either involve the use of a chemical solvent like butane or CO2, or a non-solvent process like ice water, heat or pressure.
-The extraction process results in a variety of concentrate products that vary in consistency and appearance.
-Scroll down to learn about popular concentrate products.
+Cannabis concentrates are extracted through processes that involve either the use of a chemical solvent like butane or CO2, or a non-solvent process like ice water, tumbling, heat, or pressure.
+The differing extraction methods create a variety of concentrate products that vary in consistency and appearance; scroll down to learn about popular concentrate products.

 To preserve freshness and consistency, it is best to store concentrates in a cool, dark place.
-Silicone containers are a popular storage container and can be purchased at The Greenery.
+Silicone containers are a popular storage container, and they can be purchased at The Greenery.

 New to the Concentrates game?
-See helpful tips here for a positive first-time experience.
+Read our blog for helpful tips for a positive first-time experience: